 - the rubber has worn away and the windscreen is exposed to the bare metal of the wiper

 - windscreen wipers are used on dry windscreens

 - dirt is allowed to collect on windscreen wiper blades

 Another factor that may compound the effects of windscreen degradation is soiling.
 It was suggested that grease and grime may result in the production of scattered light and further, that the removal of the grease and grime may result in the windscreen being scratched and damaged.

 Safety is a very important issue.
 A faulty windscreen compromises the safety of you and your passengers - its ability to withstand an impact is substantially weakened.
 A damaged windscreen also inhibits your visibility and can be dangerous to you and other road users.

 When light travels along a path without disturbance it is called "useful light".
-However the light path can be disturbed causing the beam to change in some way.
-Light that has been disturbed is referred to as "stray light".
+However, the light path can be disturbed causing the beam to change in some way.
+The light that has been disturbed is referred to as "stray light".
 The intensity of stray light depends on the scattering angle and the intensity of the original beam.
 This stray light can have a negative impact on driver perception.